American Family Association

-AFA has been listed as an anti-LGBT hate group by the Southern Poverty Law Center (SPLC) since November 2010 for the "propagation of known falsehoods" and the use of "demonizing propaganda" against LGBT people.
+AFA has been listed as an anti-LGBTQ hate group by the Southern Poverty Law Center (SPLC) since November 2010 for the "propagation of known falsehoods" and the use of "demonizing propaganda" against LGBTQ people.

 Operations

 Reverend Donald Wildmon served as chairman of AFA until he announced his retirement on March 3, 2010.
 His son, Tim, is president of AFA.
 AFA is governed by an independent board of directors.

 AFA Journal is a monthly publication with a circulation of 180,000 containing news, features, columns, and interviews.
 In addition to the publication, AFA Journal articles are made available online.
 The journal reviews the content of prime-time television shows, categorizing them based on profanity, sex, violence, homosexuality, substance abuse, "anti-Christian" content, or "political correctness".
 The categorization is accompanied by short descriptions of the content of the episode under review.
 The review also lists the advertisers of each show and invites readers to contact the advertisers or television networks to express concern over program content.

 American Family Radio (AFR) is a network of approximately 200 AFA-owned radio stations broadcasting Christian-oriented programming.

 OneNewsNow.com (formerly AgapePress), the AFA news division, provides online audio newscasts and a daily digest of news articles, Associated Press stories, and opinion columns.

 Center for Law and Policy, the legal and political arm of the AFA, was shut down in 2007.
 It specialized in First Amendment cases.
 The Center for Law and Policy lobbied legislative bodies, drafted legislation, and filed religious-discrimination lawsuits on behalf of individuals.
-Chief among its efforts were the recognition of Christmas in seasonal print advertisements; the criminalization of homosexuality; lobbying against same-sex marriage, and in opposition of equal-rights and hate-crime legislation that would include sexual orientation and gender identity under categories already protected and advocating censorship of television programming.
+Chief among its efforts were to promote the recognition of Christmas in seasonal print advertisements; the criminalization of homosexuality, and censorship of television programming; and to oppose same-sex marriage, as well as equal-rights and hate-crime legislation that would include sexual orientation and gender identity among the protected categories.